jmcoholich/jmcoholich.github.io/content/post/rl_bag_of_tricks/index.md

 This online approach is best when your algorithm needs to work on many different environments.
 However, it often causes an initial drop in performance (red circle below) as the mean and standard deviation move rapidly early in training due a small sample size and exploration.

 ![pic](obs_norm_dip.png)
+*An initial drop in performance caused by normalization statistics moving faster than the policy updates.*
 <!-- Do this because optimization is much more effective when the different inputs are all the same scale, speeds up learning, and leads to faster convergence.
 Also avoid clipping to get rid of random or unexpected outliers, and because neural networks are bad at extrapolating. -->

 Alternatively, if you have good prior knowledge about the bounds of the observation space, you can just rescale your data to the range [-1, 1] or [0, 1], like what they do [here](https://github.com/leggedrobotics/legged_gym/blob/dd6a6892e54c4f111a203319c05da8dca9595ae1/legged_gym/envs/base/legged_robot.py#L212).